mariamelkhashab16/instabug_clone/README.md

 3. Using elastic search to search for messages in a chat by message content
 4. Database level locking to handle race conditions
 5. Message queuing on chat and message creations using rails queing framwork: Active Job

+## Future enhancements

+1. User authentication
+2. Build the endpoints as a Golang app
+3. Write specs